What's PLANERGY?

 Xero is accounting software offering cloud-based access, making it easier for business owners to stay organized and in control of their finances.

 Xero has extensive options for integrating with additional software to extend it’s functionality.
-Planergy integrates with Xero to offer spend management and AP automation functionality.
+PLANERGY integrates with Xero to offer spend management and AP automation functionality.

 • Sage Intacct